philipturner/ue5-nanite-macos/README.md

 > \*Ignore the warning stating "Run script build phase 'Sign Manual Frameworks' will be run during every build".

+Launch the Unreal Editor and open UnrealProject1.
+This time, the 3D graphical user interface should appear. <!-- Modify the C++ code, compile and ship the app as a standalone application. -->

 </details>
 <details>
 <summary>'Hello World' modifications to Unreal Editor</summary>